bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 2. Describe assembly language and machine language:
+Assembly language is only a small step away from machine language while still giving humans a better understanding of what is happening.
+It usually offers key words and memory addresses.
+Machine language on the other hand is comprised of machine readable code, primarily binary digits.
+This translates to positive and negative charges within the systems hardware.

 3. Why is 3D performance so much higher with a graphics card than without?